Temple of Artemis Ephesia (Marseille)

 The Temple of Artemis Ephesia in Massalia was an important center of the Massaliotes and its colonies and the Greek population in Gaul.
 According to Strabo, a second temple was established near the Rhône (Rhodanos in Greek): "They [the Massiliotes] also established a temple of Artemis Ephesia there [i.e. at the mouth of the Rhodanos in southern Gaul], after first enclosing a piece of land which is made an island by the mouths of the river."
 The cult of The Ephesian Artemis also reportedly spread so far as to the Iberians: "They [the people of Massilia] founded in Iberia [towns] as strongholds against the Iberians, and they also taught the Iberians the sacred rites of Artemis Ephesia, as practiced in the fatherland, so that they sacrifice by the Greek ritual."

 While an Ionic capital has been found, believed to belong to the sanctuary, the exact location of the temple has not yet been established.
+Limestone from the quarries, described by Strabo, at La Pointe de L'Arquet in La Couronne was used in the building.